-Physical therapists are probably one of the best front-line providers for pain management and improving movement, says Jason Cirolia, PT, DPT, OCS, a Florida Hospital physical therapist.
+Physical therapists are probably one of the best front-line providers for pain management and improving movement, says Jason Cirolia, PT, DPT, OCS, a AdventHealth physical therapist.

 This is because a physical therapists expertise and training focus on empowering you and your own body to address and correct the root problem.

 I don't get you better, Cirolia says.
 You get you better.
 We work together to develop a therapeutic alliance based on collaborative goals.

 Here are four ways a physical therapist can uniquely help relieve your pain and improve your complete health.

 While traditional means of treating pain certainly have a place in some cases of chronic pain management, physical therapy itself can be a very effective treatment option.

 But treating pain by changing how you move requires an attitude shift.
 Some patients prefer procedures or medication because they assume their pain will end if their bones or muscles are repaired.

 But Cirolia cautions that a procedure might not mean an end to pain.
 After all, the link between a physical ailment and pain is not as solid as we might assume.